Mexican wines to know

 Casa Madero- La Laguna Region: Valle de Parras

-Officially the oldest winery in the Americas dating back to 1597, Casa Madero has a long history of making wine and brandy.
-The winery has been on the leading edge of research and technology since the 1980s and medalling in international wine competitions since 1989.
-In 2012, they were the first certified organic vineyard of Mexico.
+Casa Madero has a long history of making wine and brandy.
+The winery has been on the leading edge of research and technology since the 1980s, and receiving medals in international wine competitions since 1989.
+In 2012, they were the first certified organic vineyard in Mexico.
 Casa Madero 3V, Shiraz, and their white wines are popular in many restaurants.

 El Cielo- North Region: Valle de Guadalupe